Single board computer projects

 Serial communication

-The NASA robot communicates through the native serial port (ttyS0) with the Raspberry Pi (3B+ or 4).
-When Bluetooth was added to these newer Raspis, the hardware serial port (ttyAMA0) was taken away from the GPIO header and replaced by a “miniUART” (partly software and a bit flaky).
+The NASA robot communicates through the native serial port (ttyS0) with the Raspberry Pi 4.
+When Bluetooth was added to the newer Raspis, the hardware serial port (ttyAMA0) was taken away from the GPIO header and replaced by a “miniUART” (partly software and a bit flaky).

 device connected to UART maps to